-Intrigued by a plant-based diet but not sure how to make a good vegan breakfast?
-Our easy beginner guide offers easy food swaps, an essential grocery list, blueprint, 30+ tasty vegan recipes and answers common questions.
+Intrigued by a plant-based diet but not sure what vegans eat for breakfast?
+Our easy beginner guide offers easy food swaps, an essential grocery list, blueprint, 30+ tasty vegan recipes, and answers common questions.

 If you want to change your diet, it’s a good idea to pick one meal per day to start with.
 Instead of going all in and skipping all animal products from one day to the other, most people have more success when easing into a vegan diet.

 Learn how to thrive on a plant-based diet with practical tips & a 3-day meal plan!